vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0021/README.md

 ### If I have the workaround in place from VMSA-2022-0014 will that protect me here?

-The workarounds for VMSA-2022-0014 also protect against the critical vulnerability in VMSA-2022-0021, but not the additional less-severe vulnerabilties that are disclosed in VMSA-2022-0021.
+The workarounds for VMSA-2022-0014 also protect against the critical vulnerability in VMSA-2022-0021, but not the additional less-severe vulnerabilities that are disclosed in VMSA-2022-0021.
 We urge patching of the Workspace ONE Access/Identity Manager components instead of relying on workarounds.

 ### When I patch do I need to perform the workaround?

-No. Patching fully resolves the issues disclosed in this VMSA.
+No. Patching resolves the issues disclosed in this VMSA.

 ### Are there any downsides to using the workaround?